nartodono/vulnarena/README.md

 The code is provided as a learning resource and example implementation for anyone interested in cybersecurity education platforms.

 **Pull requests and external contributions will not be accepted.**
-Feel free to fork, study, or adapt the code for your own non-commercial learning purposes.
+Feel free to fork, explore, and modify this code for your own learning or future projects.

 ---